kuturin/CSharpSimpleCalculator/README.md

 - Logarithm: To calculate log<sub>b</sub>(a), enter `a`, press `log`, then enter `b`, and press `=`.
 - Roots: To calculate the n-th root of a, enter `a`, press `√`, then enter `n`, and press `=`.
-- Only one decimal point is allowed per number.
 - Negative numbers are supported.

 ## Future Plans